digitalnsw/nsw-design-system/src/components/card/content/_guidance.md

 Do:

 * Consider and choose text and visual elements carefully.
-Test your cards with the minimal content and only add additional content or graphics where they give needed context to the user
+Test your cards with minimal content and only add additional content or graphics where they give needed context to the user
 * Use headlines that set clear expectations about the content being linked to
 * Use one style of card per module, don't mix and match
 * Feature one piece of information per card